crsl4/computingtools/pages/notes1215.md

 ```

 - `ssh` to lunchbox and go to your folder in `workspace`.
-- check that the julia script is working, by running it once,
+- step1 : check that the julia script is working by running it once,
   with the 3<sup>rd</sup> argument set to 0 for instance:

 ```shell